schreddies/schreddies.github.io/whenYouMakeYourAppSecureByIncident.md

-# Secure by incident and surprise
+# Security by incident and surprise
 ## Story about weird and totally unplanned countermeasures for CSRF vulnerability that should not work
 ## Intro 1
 To properly reheat your pizza: turn on stove on the middle heating option.
 After putting pizza on a hot skillet, heat it for a few minutes.
 Then, add some water drops around pizza and put the lid on top and heat for a few more minutes.
 Done.